Usage

 ing one or several neighbors to be selected.
 Even when allowing sev-

-eral protocols, the rule of selecting the protocols with the less
+eral protocols, the rule of selecting the protocols with the fewest

-neighbors still apply.
-If lldpd selects LLDP and CDP, this means they
+neighbors still applies.
+If lldpd selects LLDP and CDP, this means

-have the same number of neighbors.
-The selection of the neighbor is
+they have the same number of neighbors.
+The selection of the neighbor

-random.
-Incoming filtering will select a set of neighbors to be dis-
+is random.
+Incoming filtering will select a set of neighbors to be

 bors to decide which protocols to use: if a selected neighbor speaks